anura-dev/DevTinder-web/README.md

 - Edit Profile Feature
 - Show Toast Message on save of profile
 - New Page - See all my connections
-- New Page - See all my Connection REquests
+- New Page - See all my Connection Requests
 - Feature - Accept/Reject connection request
 - Send/Ignore the user card from the feed
 - Signup New User